 Most notable for being a shade of colour, or a type of wine, in fact there is so much more to Burgundy than first meets the eye.
 Situated in the Bourgogne/Franche-Comte region, nestled in between many other interesting locations in the heart of France, Burgundy presents an authentic passage into the very essence of Frenchness.

-The region’s capital, Dijon, is but one prime example.
+The region’s capital, Dijon, is a prime example.
 The city is most renowned around the world for its mustard, which is so ubiquitous that the name of the town is attached to it, but that is just the first course to this place.
 On top of that, there are museums, architecture, and markets galore to check out, not to mention the exorbitant wine options present in the area.

 In fact, one of the most notable features of the whole site is the very real French feel that you can experience while you are there.
 While other areas are much more focused on attracting foreign tourism to them, Burgundy retains an understated appeal, a kind of local secret that only natives are in on, and that is more likely to enhance the cultural aspect of your experience.